Centennial Park Reservoir: Sydney Common

 Centennial Parklands, comprising Centennial Park, Moore Park and Queens Park, are part of the Second Sydney Common dedicated in 1811.

 As the settlement of Sydney began to develop it became necessary to set aside common land on the outskirts of the town.
 On 5 October 1811 Governor Macquarie proclaimed the 490 acre to the south of Old South Head Road as the Sydney Common, for use by the public.
 The common land contained a vital resource in the form of a constant supply of pure water due to the natural aquifers present in the Botany Sands system.
 In 1820, Macquarie set aside the water reserve in the east of the Sydney Common.
 Between 1827 and 1838, Lachlan Water Tunnel (Busby's Bore) was built providing a supply of freshwater to a terminal in Hyde Park.
 It remained Sydney Town's sole source of water supply until 1858, when it was supplanted by a scheme to pump water from the Botany Swamps, located further to the south.

-Lachlan Swamps & water supply
+Lachlan Swamps and water supply

 The swamps, located within the Sydney Common, were naturally aquified and were an ideal source of water.
 In recognition of this precious resource, the Lachlan Water Reserve was founded in 1820.
 The Tank Stream supply of water for Sydney was inadequate and had a high level of pollutants, in 1825, the colonial government set up an enquiry into the use of the Lachlan Swamps to provide a water supply to Sydney.
 John Busby, a mineral surveyor, was appointed to design a water system to convey the water from the swamps to the town centre.
 Busby originally considered conveying the water using iron pipes, but assessed this would be too expensive.
 Finally he proposed a long tunnel be constructed, entirely through Crown Land.